Harrison-BC/wellington-transit/data/full/readme.txt

-islands.txt file sourced from https://data.nationalmap.co.nz/layer/36572-island/ as collection of Shape files.
-This was then converted to a JSON file from the website: https://mapshaper.org/
+nz-coastlines-and-islands-LINZ.json file sourced from https://data.nationalmap.co.nz/layer/36572-island/ as collection of Shape files.
+This was then converted to a JSON file using the website: https://mapshaper.org/